-Forgiveness isn’t this iron’s strongest suit - there are more user friendly irons in the new T-Series - but the consistency of the flight and the ball striking experience sets this iron apart, especially how the club gets through the turf so briskly while still taking healthy sized divots.
+Forgiveness isn’t this iron’s strongest suit - there are more user friendly irons in the new T-Series - but the consistency of the flight and the ball striking experience sets this model apart from the best irons for low handicappers, especially how the club gets through the turf so briskly while still taking healthy sized divots.

 You certainly start to question the place of the 620 CB and MB irons in the range given the extra forgiveness T100 offers with no obvious sacrifice in feel, flight or workability.
 The greater margin for error versus the 620 models is surely something a golfer at every level would welcome, making it one of the best golf irons for all round performance suited to the better player.